bglassy/OBDN/README.md

 #Purpose
-Maintaining a collective network of resources aimed to nurture development of the OpenBazaar platform Better maintain communication and collaboration between it's developers
+Maintaining a collective network of resources aimed to nurture development of the OpenBazaar platform and better maintain communication and collaboration between it's developers